Luke Raley Player Props: Rays vs. Orioles

 Luke Raley At The Plate

-- Raley is batting .233 with five doubles, seven home runs and four walks.
+- Raley is hitting .263 with five doubles, eight home runs and five walks.

-- In 20.8% of his games this season, he has homered, and 8.6% of his trips to the plate.
+- Looking at the 26 games he has played this year, he's went deep in six of them (23.1%), and in 9% of his trips to the dish.

-- Raley has had at least one RBI in 33.3% of his games this year (eight of 24), with more than one RBI five times (20.8%).
+- Raley has had at least one RBI in 34.6% of his games this year (nine of 26), with two or more RBI five times (19.2%).
 He has also accounted for three or more of his team's runs in three contests.

+- He has scored in seven of 26 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.